Harsh2505200/Fraud-Detection-in-Online-Transactions/README.md

-## Dataset Description
+## Dataset

-The dataset for this project is sourced from [Kaggle](https://www.kaggle.com/), and it contains the following columns:
+The dataset for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/rupakroy/online-payments-fraud-detection-dataset/data), and it contains the following columns:

 - **step**: Represents a unit of time where 1 step equals 1 hour.